AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Types of Required Coverage

-You’ve read about all of the minimum coverage requirements, but what do they actually entail if you have a covered claim?
+Here’s what minimum coverage requirements actually entail if you have a covered claim:

-• Bodily injury coverage: Pays for the other party’s injuries in an at-fault accident.
+• Bodily injury coverage: Pays for the other party’s injuries in an at-fault accident up to your policy’s limit.

-• Property damage coverage: Pays for the other party’s property damages in an at-fault accident.
+• Property damage coverage: Pays for the other party’s property damages in an at-fault accident up to your policy’s limit.

-• Medical payments coverage: Pays for the insured’s medical bills regardless of who was at fault.
+• Medical payments coverage: Pays for the insured’s medical bills regardless of who was at fault, up to your policy’s limit.

-• Uninsured motorist coverage: Reimburses you for your bodily injury and property damage in a collision with an uninsured/underinsured motorist or a hit-and-run.
+• Uninsured motorist coverage: Reimburses you for your bodily injury and property damage in a collision with an uninsured/underinsured motorist or a hit-and-run, up to your policy’s limit.

 Should I Get Minimum Coverage or Full Coverage?